 Comparison of Hot air balloons Vs Solar Balloons-

 Solar air balloons create less buoyancy as compared to hot air balloons as the used fuel.
 They can fly for a long time than hot air balloons in good weather.
-Solar balloons have material limitations as it uses typical black plastic film while hot air balloons use silk material which is thermal resistance.
-Hot balloons have windy weather as they can change the direction, while solar balloons are less sensitive to wind.
+Solar balloons have material limitations as it uses typical black plastic film while hot air balloons use silk material which is thermal resistant.
+Hot balloons have windy weather as they can change direction, while solar balloons are less sensitive to wind.

 Future of Solar Ballooning-

 There are some advancements in making solar balloons for commercial purposes.
-It has bright future at tourist places like some organizer has done more experiments with solar balloons.
+It has a bright future at tourist places some organizer has done more experiments with solar balloons.
 They used tetrahedral-shaped balloons for more than 30 years.
 A French solar ballooning group has been working on the Solar Balloons project.
-Some tour organizer is working for fly a tetrahedral shape balloon filled with helium Tt enter Mesosphere (Earth’s Atmospheric Layers from 50 to 85 km).
+Some tour organizer is working to fly a tetrahedral shape balloon filled with helium Tt enter Mesosphere (Earth’s Atmospheric Layers from 50 to 85 km).

 Advantages of Solar Balloons

 - As Sun is a natural renewable energy source, we can produce natural and clean energy.

 - Sun as an energy resource has a nonpolluting and continuous energy source.

 - As balloons are light in weight and can be deflected easily and can be bought easily into action.